rustyrussell/bolts/12-offer-encoding.md

 Providing a key in *invoice_request* allows a user to prove that they were the one to request the invoice.
-In addition, the Merkle construction of the BOLT 12 invoice signature allows the user to selectively reveal fields of the invoice in case of dispute.
+In addition, the Merkle construction of the BOLT 12 invoice signature allows the user to reveal invoice fields in case of a dispute selectively.

 # Encoding